 As the turns ratio gets higher, a TTR testing kit can struggle to maintain that precise accuracy.
 It's important that you not only rent a TTR tester that can analyze a very high turns ratio but do so accurately.

 A model may be perfect for testing a turns ratio of 4000:1, keeping measurements within ±0.20%, but cannot handle a ratio that's over 10,000.
-Confirm that the rental has a turns ratio range that surpasses your turns ratio, but does not sacrifice accuracy when testing.
+Confirm that the TTR tester rental has a turns ratio range that surpasses your turns ratio, but maintains accuracy when testing the transformer.

 When the secondary winding has more turns than the primary winding, it is considered a step-up transformer.
 A step-up transformer increases the voltage from the primary coil to the secondary, while decreasing current.
 A step-down transformer has the reverse ratio, with more turns on the primary and a decrease in voltage and increased current.